stevenewbold/ShakeSynth/README.md

 # Tips and Tricks
 It is a deliberate choice not to allow the saving of adjusted profiles within the gizmo as it adds a lot of complexity with permissions if installed facility wide.
 However, it is perfectly acceptable to use Nuke's own defaults system to create loadable custom states.
-It is also pretty straight forward to create duplicates and varations of profiles by manually adjusting .shk files and giving them unique names.
-Of course, saved ShakeSynths will maintain their settings.
+It is also pretty straight forward to create duplicates and variations of profiles by manually adjusting .shk files and giving them unique names.
+Of course, saved ShakeSynth nodes will maintain their settings.

 It is also suggested to use a sensible naming of presets to allow users to find the most suitable one.
 Typically this would start with the type of shake, then any type custom description and a version number.
 For instance profiles may be called something like,